 AppDelegate.finishBootstrap() (App/AppDelegate.swift) builds the object graph in dependency order:

 OmniWMStoragePaths.live — resolves on-disk locations.RuntimeStateStore — JSON store for non-settings runtime state (runtime-state.json).SettingsStore — @MainActor @Observable, loaded from ~/.config/omniwm/settings.toml.
-UserDefaults is not used for settings; TOML is the single source of truth.HiddenBarController — menu-bar collapse/expand management.WMController — central coordinator (see 4.1); passed the clipboard-history directory.AppCLIManager and UpdateCoordinator — CLI exposure plus GitHub release polling/popup.StatusBarController — menu-bar UI and manual update checks.IPCServer — started only if ipcEnabled is set.applicationWillTerminate flushes the window-restore catalog, settings, and runtime state, then stops the IPC server.
+UserDefaults is not used for settings; TOML is the single source of truth.HiddenBarController — per-app menu-bar concealment (assessment-mode assertion, hidden-icons panel).WMController — central coordinator (see 4.1); passed the clipboard-history directory.AppCLIManager and UpdateCoordinator — CLI exposure plus GitHub release polling/popup.StatusBarController — menu-bar UI and manual update checks.IPCServer — started only if ipcEnabled is set.applicationWillTerminate tears down the status bar and Hidden Bar assessment assertion, stops window-management

 WMController.setEnabled(true) drives ServiceLifecycleManager.start():